Protein Design with Guided Discrete Diffusion: Related Work

 To achieve a similar form of gradient guidance without carefully engineering a latent space,~\citet{dathathri2019plug} and~\citet{yang2021fudge} propose gradient-guided autoregressive models by using the decoder's activations as a gradient-friendly latent space.
 These methods alternate between sampling from logits and ascending the likelihood of a separately trained classifier model.
 Surprisingly, despite work on gradient guidance for continuous noise diffusions and autoregressive language models, there has been little work on gradient guidance for general categorical diffusions that predict denoised categorical distributions (e.g. CMLM, SUNDAE, CDCD), which is a topic we explore in detail.
+One closely related method proposed in the context of generative models of small molecules is DiGress~\citep{vignac2022digress}, which performs gradient guidance on one-hot token embeddings to bias the categorical sampling distribution of a denoising model.
+In our setting we show that categorical and Gaussian discrete diffusions guided with NOS outperform PPLM and DiGress (\autoref{subsec:guided-generation}).

-Most guided generation methods apply guidance at test time as samples are drawn.
-Generative flow networks (GFlowNets) are a notable exception, seeking to entirely amortize the cost of guidance into the training procedure \citep{bengio2021flow}.
-While GFlowNets have been applied to protein generation \citep{jain2022multi}, they are difficult to train \citep{shen2023towards}, and are not particularly well-suited for use with pre-trained models, since the generation process itself must be retrained whenever the objectives change.
-Because NOS is applied at test-time, it can be applied identically to jointly trained generative-discriminative models and pretrained models that are finetuned for a new objective.
+\textbf{Genetic algorithms} Evolutionary algorithms are a popular solution for black-box optimization in discrete spaces~\citep{audet2014survey, doerr2019theory}.
+These methods are often evaluated on their ability to optimize \textit{in silico} proxy estimates of actual \textit{in vitro} fitness, e.g. deep learning models trained on experimental datasets.
+In \autoref{subsec:ab_lead_optimization} we baseline NOS against two genetic optimizers from protein design literature, AdaLead~\citep{sinai2020adalead} and Proximal Exploration (PEX)~\citep{ren2022proximal}.
+We show these baselines rapidly degrade sequence likelihood as the proxy fitness is improved, limiting the effective number of edits that can be made before checking the actual fitness of the samples, ultimately limiting their sample efficiency and rate of convergence to optimal solutions.
+By contrast, NOS consistently improves proxy fitness while maintaining sequence likelihood.